-On the other hand, images on the internet are typically compressed to display on a computer monitor at a low resolution in order to achieve smaller file size for quick download.
+Meanwhile, images for the internet are typically compressed to display on a computer monitor making them lower in resolution.
+This is to keep the file size small for faster download.
 A computer monitor can only display 96 DPI (for Windows) or 72 DPI (for Mac) in an inch.
-This means, when you print a 72 DPI photo, the result will not usually look as clear and sharp as it does on the computer monitor.
+This means, when you print a 72 DPI photo, the result will not usually look as clear as it would on the monitor.

-So, the first step is to check if your photos have the proper resolution for print.
+Here’s how to check if your photos have the proper resolution for print:

-Canva currently only accepts the following file formats for photo uploads:
+Canva currently accepts the following file formats for photo uploads:

 - JPG (.jpg)

 Additionally, we strongly recommend that your photos be under 25mb.